Cekov

 Cekov is a municipality and village in Rokycany District in the Plzeň Region of the Czech Republic.
 It has about 200 inhabitants.

 Cekov lies approximately 16 km north-east of Rokycany, 30 km east of Plzeň, and 56 km south-west of Prague.

+History

+The first written mention of Cekov is from 1273.
+During the Hussite Wars, the village completely burned down, but was restored.
+Cekov was burned down again during the Thirty Years' War in 1639.
+After the fishpond Cekovský rybník was founded, the village was moved from its original location to its present location.

+From 1 April 1980 to 28 February 1990, Cekov was a municipal part of Kařez.